nilanbais/storingsanalyse-generator/README.md

 ---
 ### *sfb*.build_staging_file()
-Combines the main functionality of the class, so it can be executed with one call of a module.
+Combines the main functionality of the class, so it can be executed with one call of a method.

 ---
 ---